pairshaped/curlingio-docs/docs/club-management/reports.md

 This report only shows up once you're set up with our online payment processor, and is necessary for bookkeeping, as it links your orders to your deposits.

+### Disputes

+List of payment disputes that can be filtered by date range.

+This report only shows up once you're set up with our online payment processor.